pettik/FrontendMentor--news-homepage-main/README.md

 Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
+[Frontend Mentor](https://www.frontendmentor.io) challenges help me improve my coding skills by building realistic projects.

-**To do this challenge, you need a good understanding of HTML and CSS.**
+**To do this challenge, I needed a good understanding of HTML and CSS.**

 ## The challenge

-Your challenge is to build out this news website homepage and get it looking as close to the design as possible.
+My challenge was to build out this news website homepage and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.
+I can use any tools I like to help me complete the challenge.